I am Alai, a contemporary oil painter. “Alai” in basque means “happy”, and that’s precisely what I want to convey with my paintings :)

 I paint mostly with oil paints.
 But I also paint digitally sometimes.

-Although I tried other painting software in the past, I paint mostly in the iPad.
+Although I tried other painting tablets in the past, I paint mostly in the iPad.
 Procreate is my preferred tool to edit and make mock ups.
 But all my traditional-digital paintings are made in an app called ArtRage.